 The Citadel of Qaitbay (1477 CE) stands on the exact site of the Pharos Lighthouse, built from its fallen stones.
 The Bibliotheca Alexandrina (2002), a modern architectural masterpiece, honours the spirit of the ancient library.
 The Catacombs of Kom El-Shoqafa — considered one of the Seven Wonders of the Middle Ages — contain the most remarkable fusion of Egyptian, Greek, and Roman art anywhere in the ancient world.

-At Egypt Tours by Locals, Alexandria is typically offered as a day trip from Cairo (220km, 2.5–3 hours) with a private certified Egyptologist guide.
-Since 2012 we have guided 300+ Alexandria visits.
+At Egypt Tours by Locals, our Alexandria day tours are offered as fully private day trips from Cairo — 220km, 2.5–3 hours by private car.
+Since 2012 we have guided 300+ Alexandria visits, all fully private with no shared coaches or fixed group sizes.

 Built in 1477 CE by Sultan Al-Ashraf Qaitbay on the exact site of the ancient Pharos Lighthouse — one of the Seven Wonders of the Ancient World.
 The fortress was built using the fallen stones of the lighthouse, destroyed by earthquakes.
 Offers sweeping views of the Mediterranean from its battlements.